RedSoutherly/tac/README.md

 Written in Java using the Android Studio IDE.

 # Assignment 2 - Developer Documentation PDF:
-Describes the current project classes, our current UI (with attached photos) and our future implementation ideas.
+Describes the current beta project, its classes, our current UI (with attached photos) and our future implementation ideas.

 Java Documentation is held here = https://redsoutherly.github.io/tac/